 I would occasionally say, “I know your spirit and soul is not here, but I know your body was laid to rest here”, in anticipation that one day God will call forth the dead from their graves into the fullness of resurrected life.

-I have concluded from my experience that visiting the burial places of our loved one is an essential part of the grief healing process.
+I have concluded from my experience that visiting the burial places of our loved one is an essential part of the grieving process.

 To Be Continued Next Wednesday…